michael-betz/tesla1/README.md

 Will the ESP and its WIFI connection be stable in the tremendous :zap: EMI :zap: of a tesla coil?
 We'll find out ...

+__... update__: yes, it is stable :ok_hand:.

+I've had it successfully operating in a grounded metal box, directly connected to the [UD2.7 board](http://www.loneoceans.com/labs/ud27/), the box sitting right below the secondary.

+Shielding the electronics from the electric field is absolutely mandatory.
+A grounded cookie box works wonders keeping the electric field out while WIFI still leaks in surprisingly well, which is what we need here :thumbsup:.

 # Building
 Needs platform.io installed.
 Set your WIFI credentials and other parameters in `platform.ini`.

 ```code
     pio run -t uploadfs -t upload -t monitor
 ```

+# Caveats
+  * will output a ~100 ms ON pulse after a reset.
+So power up this circuit first, then turn up the power on the variac.
+The turn-on transient is worse when running in `ACTIVE_LOW` mode.

+# TODO
+  * Change definition of duty cycle to t_on / (t_on + t_off) to allow CW mode
+  * Add 50 Hz zero crossing synchronization